top of page

 How to hire the 'right' person to run your social media

-You have made the decision to outsource your social media management, but now you need to choose the right person or organisation to run this for you and your pet business.
+You have made the decision to outsource your social media management, but now you need to choose the right person or organisation to run this for your veterinary practice.

 Professional help for your pet owner facing social media

-There are many reasons businesses choose to outsource, whether that be that you want to focus on your core business activity, you need someone to take your social media to the next level so it is a worthwhile task, or maybe you are time-poor and just need a fresh set of eyes to ensure you are staying ahead of your competitors; just to name a few.
+There are many reasons businesses choose to outsource, whether that be a desire to focus on your core business activity (looking after pets!), you need someone to take your social media to the next level so it is a worthwhile task, or maybe you are time-poor and just need a fresh set of eyes to ensure you are staying ahead of your competitors, to name just a few.

-Whatever your reason for looking to outsource, you need to make sure that it is a worthwhile investment.
+Whatever your reason for looking to outsource, you must ensure that it is a worthwhile investment.
 So, what is it that you need?

-Many businesses will make the decision to make a specific hire to take on this role in-house - this, much like the outsourcing option, has both advantages and disadvantages.
-For the sake of this article, we will be dissecting the idea of outsourcing your social media marketing, so that you can ensure you are hiring the right person.
+Many businesses will decide to make a specific hire to take on this role in-house - this, much like the outsourcing option, has both advantages and disadvantages.
+For the sake of this article, we will be dissecting the idea of outsourcing your social media marketing, so that you can ensure you are hiring the right person (or people).

 It seems that ‘everyone’ is a social media expert these days.
 With social media becoming a daily occurrence in most people's personal lives, it's hard to differentiate between ‘what looks good’ and what is actually adding and creating value for your business, in line with its aims.
 Social media is no longer just a ‘tick box’ exercise and is now a crucial and integral part of the marketing process.
 So let’s take a look at some of the key considerations which will help you decide how to hire the right person to manage your social media: